 The bonus earned during the 2014 earnings period, altogether EUR 49 thousand, was paid out entirely in cash in 2015, as decided by the Board of Directors, and the share plan has ended.

-The total amount of bonuses earned during the 2015 earnings period and the personal proportion of shares was confirmed in March 2016.
+The total amount of bonuses earned during the 2016 earnings period and the personal proportions have been confirmed in February 2017.
 The bonus will be paid in the spring 2018.
 The vesting period will end at the end of 2018.

-The remuneration report for 2016 is presented as an attachment to this Remuneration statement published together with 2016 Financial statements .
+The remuneration report for 2016 has been presented as an attachment to this Remuneration statement published together with 2016 Financial statements .